SysKitTeam/docs-monitor/product-updates/syskit-monitor-8-4-release-note.md

 ---
-title: SysKit Monitor 8.4.0 - Release Note
-description: >-
-  This article describes a couple of improvements and bug fixes delivered in SysKit Monitor – 8.4.0.
+description: This article describes a couple of improvements and bug fixes delivered in SysKit Monitor – 8.4.0.
-author: Andrea Budisa
-date: 26/7/2017
 ---

 # SysKit Monitor 8.4.0 - Release Note